-Yes, any top-tier Big Tech Company can clearly compete with any start-up.
+Any top-tier Big Tech Company can clearly compete with any start-up.
 Be under no illusions that they can’t.
-They can grab 5–25 extra engineers (unlike you, the BigCos have extra, talented engineers they literally can repurpose), use your app as a framework, and copy it.
+They can grab 5–25 or more extra engineers (unlike you, the BigCos have extra, talented engineers they literally can repurpose), use your app as a framework, and copy it.
 Absolutely they can.

 The problem is:

 - By the time they decide to copy you, do copy you, and launch … you are usually at least 2–3 years ahead.